sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 def get_fs_io_writes(self):
     """
-    Function to get the total number of writes on the 'SONiC' partition by parsing the /proc/diskstats file
+    Function to get the total number of writes on each disk by parsing the /proc/diskstats file

     Returns:
-        The total number of partition writes OR disk writes if storage device does not host the SONiC OS
+        The total number of FSIO writes

     Args:
         N/A
     """
 ```

-These two functions, `get_fs_io_reads` and `get_fs_io_writes`, are designed to retrieve the total number of disk reads and writes, respectively, by parsing the `/proc/diskstats` file.
-They utilize similar logic, differing only in the column index used to extract the relevant information.

 **Accounting for reboots and uninended powercycles**

 The reset of values in `/proc/diskstats` upon device reboot or power cycle presents a challenge for maintaining long-term data integrity.
 To mitigate this challenge, we propose the following design considerations: